-For my clients, I typically create additional modules in their order management applications that let them associate tracking numbers they receive from their freight companies with individual order numbers or entire packing slips their system has generated.
+For our clients, who aren’t using a common e-commerce platform, I typically create additional modules in their order management applications.
+These modules let them associate tracking numbers they receive from their freight companies with order data.
+We normally use individual order numbers or entire packing slips their system has generated.

 For example, one of the companies I work with uses a fully custom Intranet application to manage their orders.
-At the end of the day, the workers in the shipping department go to a special form I created that is preloaded with all of the orders they shipped that day by packing slip.
-They choose the freight company that was responsible for the orders on each packing slip and enter in the tracking number they were issued.
+At the end of the day, the workers in the shipping department go to a special form I created.
+The form is preloaded with all of the orders they shipped that day and sorted by packing slip.
+They choose the freight company that was responsible for the orders and enter the tracking number they were issued.

 It looks something like this:

-Once they save that form all of the orders on the chosen packing slips are tied to the tracking numbers they entered.
+Once they save that form the orders on the chosen packing slips are tied to the tracking numbers they entered.
 Now because this client ships palettes full of orders every day we went with this packing slip approach.
-This concept can just as easily be applied to individual orders as well; the method would be the same.
-This whole process only takes a few minutes each day but the amount of time it saves in the long run is exponentially greater.
+This concept can be applied to individual orders as well.
+The method would be the same.
+This whole process only takes a few minutes each day.
+The amount of time it saves, in the long run, is exponentially greater.

-Making decisions like that is easy when you are in total control of the software but if you find yourself stuck with a third-party vendor’s program that you can’t modify there are still options.
-It wouldn’t take much to create a brand new application, that runs independently, that would handle basic data entry like the screenshot example above and then maintain the next steps in the process as well.
-You might not get integration as tightly woven together as you want but you would still have a way to better server your customers order tracking needs.
+If you find yourself stuck with a third-party vendor’s program that you can’t modify there are still options.
+It wouldn’t take much to create a brand new application, that runs independently, to handle basic data entry.
+That new application could then maintain the next steps in the process as well.
+You might not get integration as tightly woven together as you want with this approach.
+Of course, you would still be creating a way to better serve your customer’s order tracking needs than doing nothing.

 Once we have the orders tied to individual tracking numbers we have all sorts of options.
 We can simply email customers with their order numbers and corresponding tracking numbers and be done with it.
-Or, if we want to go a little further, we can start monitoring those tracking numbers ourselves to give near real-time delivery updates to your customers.
+Or, if we want to go a little further, we can start monitoring those tracking numbers ourselves.
+This gives you the chance to give near real-time delivery updates to your customers.

 This takes a little bit of extra work.
-Let’s go over how to monitor the status of tracking numbers for the three freight carriers I’m the most familiar with.
+Let’s go over how to monitor the status of tracking numbers for three common freight carriers.

 The first step in looking up UPS tracking numbers is to create a UPS.com profile.
 You can learn more about the steps involved in doing this at the UPS Developer Kit page on their site.
-You will need to create a profile and request an access key in order to start pulling data out of their system.
+You will need to create a profile and request an access key to start getting data out of their system.

-Once you finally have everything setup properly from the administration side getting tracking number statuses is pretty simple.
-You just make a basic XML request, like the one below, and send it to the UPS tracking URL (which should be provided to you in the API documentation).
+Once you finally have everything set up properly from the administration side getting tracking number statuses is pretty simple.
+You make a basic XML request, like the one below, and send it to the UPS tracking URL.
+The tracking URL should be provided to you in the API documentation.

 If you did everything correctly and your tracking number is valid you’ll get an XML response back that will look something like this: